What are the top AR/VR school programs on the East Coast for 2023?

 |University of Pennsylvania

-Our 2022 list -our second annual- of the Top 10 Augmented/Virtual Reality (AR/VR) School Programs on the East Coast.
+Our 2023 list -our third annual- of the Top 10 Augmented/Virtual Reality (AR/VR) School Programs on the East Coast.
 For an explanation of our ranking criteria, click here.

 1. Massachusetts Institute of Technology, Cambridge, Massachusetts

-The Schwarzman College of Computing at MIT houses the Center for Computational Science and Engineering (CCSE) and the Department of Electrical Engineering and Computer Science (EECS).
-The CCSE offers an MS degree known as the Computational Science and Engineering SM Program (CSE SM).
+Schwarzman College of Computing at MIT houses the Center for Computational Science & Engineering (CCSE), and the Department of Electrical Engineering and Computer Science (EECS).
+CCSE is home to the Master of Science Program in Computational Science and Engineering SM Program (CSE SM).
+This interdisciplinary program provides the opportunity to choose electives that focus on particular applications—including AR/VR.

-This interdisciplinary provides the opportunity to choose electives that focus on particular applications.
 Hands on projects and access to MITs many centers and labs are major components of the CSE SM program.
-Course examples for the program include Atomistic Modeling & Simulations of Materials & Structures, Computational Cognitive Science, Optimization for Machine Learning, Architecting & Engineering Software Systems, and Advances in Computer Vision.
+Course examples include Optimization for Machine Learning, Advances in Computer Vision, Architecting & Engineering Software Systems, Atomistic Modeling & Simulations of Materials & Structures, and Computational Cognitive Science.

-The CCSE also has a CSE PhD program, provided jointly with eight participating departments.
-Students in the program have the opportunity to focus in a computation-related field of their choice through coursework and the doctoral thesis.
+The CCSE also has a Doctoral Program in Computational Science and Engineering (CSE PhD).
+Provided jointly across eight participating departments, the CSE PhD provides the opportunity to focus in a computation-related field, such as AR/VR, through coursework and the doctoral thesis.

 The EECS Department at MIT is composed of three overlapping sub-units including artificial intelligence (AI) and decision-making (AI+D), electrical engineering (EE), and computer science (CS).
 The curriculum is a joint venture between the Schwarzman College of Computing and the School of Engineering.
 AR/VR related programs include a BS in Computation and Cognition (also provide in collaboration with the Department of Brain and Cognitive Sciences), a Minor in Computer Science (72 units), and PhD’s in Computer Science, and CS and Engineering.
 The PhD degree is awarded interchangeably with the Doctor of Science (ScD).